What is UEM - unified endpoint management?

 In this podcast, our guest Andrew Hewitt, Analyst at Forrester Research, sits down with Clint Adams and Ryan Schwartz of the IBM Security MaaS360 team to clearly define the shift from device- to user-centricity and play it from two perspectives—what organizations can expect and how end users will be impacted.

-Unified Endpoint Management vs. device lifecycle management: what do they have in common?
+Unified Endpoint Management versus device lifecycle management: What do they have in common?

 Learn about the similarities between unified endpoint management and device lifecycle management.